 3 weird features of men’s hobbies

-If there’s one sex difference I actually think carries some weight it’s that men have hobbies in a different way to women.
-That’s not to say that all we care about is finding a partner, marriage, babies and ironing but there’s something quite unusual about how guys go about their hobbies that can be hard to understand as a woman…It is stitched into the fabric of the universe that there will be some things about how he spends his free time you’ll never understand:
+If there’s one sex difference I think carries some weight it’s that men’s hobbies are a lot different to women’s.
+That’s not to say that all we care about is finding a partner, marriage, babies, and ironing but there’s something quite unusual about how guys go about their hobbies that can be hard to understand as a woman…It is stitched into the fabric of the universe that there will be some things about how he spends his free time you’ll never understand:

 Sitting in a small room, fiddling around doing the same kind of stuff for hours on end sounds (and can quite possibly involve) watching paint dry yet to them it’s an unending pit of joy and fascination.

-Beyond that door time is warped and passes very quickly.
-So hobbies always require more time.
+Beyond that door, time is warped and passes very quickly.
+So men’s hobbies always require more time.

-The amount they spend is an investment into building something.
-Now you may not see the direct relevancy of what they’re building (getting to the final level on a video game, or having ANOTHER model figurine doesn’t always feel like a good spend).
-But to them the hobby is representation of their inherent:
+The amount they spend is an investment in building something.
+Now you may not see the direct relevancy of what they’re building (getting to the final level on a video game or having ANOTHER model figurine doesn’t always feel like a good spend).
+But to them the hobby is a representation of their inherent: